fastoch/k8s_zeroToHero/README.md

 Which means we can update and scale our application in a matter of seconds.

-And containerized apps run the same regardless of the host system, which is actually the reason why containerization was invented...
+And containerized apps run the same regardless of the host system, which is actually the reason why containerization was invented (in 2013)...

 We can also create multiple copies of a container to ensure our app (or a given functionality of our app) is always available.